 Money Helper has more information about financial abuse, including where to get help.

 Organising your finances

 There are things you can do to help you feel more in control of your money.
-The tips on this page are to help you get started.
+The tips in this resource are to help you get started.